-Some of them are perched atop the Hollywood Hills with magnificent views of the city below, sprawling toward the sea, and others are in an elegant area of Pasadena that any architecture lover will enjoy.
+Some of the homes perch atop the Hollywood Hills with magnificent views of the city below.
+Others are in an elegant area of Pasadena that any architecture lover will enjoy visiting.

-Hollyhock House was part of an artists' complex designed for heiress Aline Barnsdall.
-Today, it's recognized by the American Institute of Architects as one of the seventeen Wright buildings that are representative of his contribution to American culture.
-The main house is open for tours, but three buildings still stand on the site: the main house, the garage and chauffeur's quarters, and the so-called Residence A, which was built for artists' living quarters.
+Today, the house recognized by the American Institute of Architects as one of the seventeen Wright buildings that are representative of his contribution to American culture.
+The main house is open for tours, and three other buildings still stand on the site: the main house, the garage and chauffeur's quarters, and the so-called Residence A, which was built for artists' living quarters.

 Anderton Court Shops